Skip to main content

 };

-*Being extra careful with new syntax is always a good habit *😉.
+Being extra careful with new syntax is always a good habit.

 Conclusion

-Disclaimer: _This article is based on my talk on the same subject in CityJS Conf 2019 last May. _A recorded version is available on Youtube*.
-Enjoy and happy coding everyone! *😸
+Disclaimer: This article is based on my talk on the same subject in CityJS Conf 2019 last May.
+A recorded version is available on Youtube.
+Enjoy and happy coding everyone!

 If you’d like to catch up with me sometimes, follow me on Twitter | Facebook or simply visit my portfolio website.